Micro-Frontends (MFE) are the technical representation of a business subdomain, they allow independent standalone implementations for a domain area.

 Command Query Responsibility Segregation (CQRS) - pattern/method for querying and inserting data are different./seperated.
 This is a performance and scaling pattern.

-Domain Driven Design (DDD) - Design software inline with business requirements.
+Domain-Driven Design (DDD) - Design software in line with business requirements.
 The structure and language of the code must match the business domain.
-DDD Diagrams help create a share understanding of the problem space/domain to aid with conversation and further understanding within the team.
+DDD Diagrams help create a shared understanding of the problem space/domain to aid with conversation and further learning within the team.
 "Bounded Context is a central pattern in Domain-Driven Design.
-It is the focus of DDD's strategic design section which is all about dealing with large models and teams.
+It is the focus of DDD's strategic design section, which deals with large models and teams.
 DDD deals with large models by dividing them into different Bounded Contexts and being explicit about their interrelationships."
 Martin Fowler.

-Azure Messaging Service is made of of 6 products:
+Azure Messaging Service is made up of 6 products:

-1. Service Bus - Normal ESB.
-Messages are put into the queue and 1 or more apps can dirrectly connect or subscripbe to topics.
+1. Service Bus—Normal ESB.
+Messages are put into the queue, and one or more apps can directly connect to or subscribe to topics.

-2. Relay Service - Useful for SOA when you have infra on prem.
-Exposes cloud based endpoints to your on-prem. data sources.
+2. Relay Service—This is Useful for SOA when you have infra on-prem.
+It exposes cloud-based endpoints to your on-prem Data sources.

 4. Event Hub - IoT ingestion, highly scalable.